delta62/PullQuester/README.md

 pull --init
 ```

-Follow the prompts to initialize the tool
+Follow the prompts to initialize the tool.

 Custom questions can be added by adding Inquirer question configs to the
 pullrequest.json config file.

 https://github.com/SBoudrias/Inquirer.js

-answers are added to the config in the template.
+Answers are added to the config in the template.

 Usage
 =====